 Useful information on prevention, symptoms and testing In order to keep yourself, your family and your community safe and well there are a number of things you can do.

-In the second step of the government's roadmap our of lockdown (from the 12th of April):
+In the third step of the government's roadmap our of lockdown:

 Children and students will continue to attend face-to-face education in schools and colleges.
 There will be twice-weekly rapid testing for secondary and college pupils - in addition to regular testing for all teachers.
 Higher Education students at English universities on practical courses can also return.

-Outdoor gatherings (including in private gardens) of either 6 people (the Rule of 6) or 2 households will also be allowed.
+Indoor gatherings of either 6 people (the Rule of 6) or 2 households will also be allowed.

 The ‘stay at home’ rule has ended however, people should continue to work from home where they can and minimise the number of journeys they make where possible, avoiding travel at the busiest times and routes.